jimcasey/home/docs/cloud-ide.md

 This iteration, aside from getting `code-server` going, I have two additional goals:

 1. **Create a snapshot with as little cruft as possible.** True, DigitalOcean's rates for storing snapshots are 5¢/GB a month, but I'd rather keep things as efficient and quick.
-Ubuntu provides [minimal cloud images][4] that start as a bare-bones server instance, but they are not part of DigitalOcean's standard image set, so that
 2. **Snapshot should be ready to start up out of the box.** I'm not interested in re-registering myself with GitHub every time I spin up a new environment, or copying IPs all over the place.
 This means things like ensuring all credentials exist on the snapshot and registering DNS and SSL automatically on boot.

 ## Setting the Stage